-5. Specify purchase order information you want.
+5. Specify PO information you want.

-Use the Company & Transaction Information boxes to choose what you want in the header, footer, and fields of your purchase order and in what order you want the information.
+Use the Company & Transaction Information check boxes to select what you want in the header, footer, and fields of your PO and in what order you want the information.

-Here's the most important thing you should know about this purchase order customization stuff.
-As you make your changes, the Preview area shows what the customizations look like.
-So go hog-wild.
+Here's the most important thing you should know about this PO customization stuff.
+When you make your changes, the Preview area shows what the customizations look like, so go hog-wild.
 Be adventurous.
 If you make a mess, just click Cancel to abandon your customization changes.
 Then, if you want, restart the process - perhaps a bit wiser for the experience.

 To get even more creative about your customizations, click the Layout Designer button.
-When the Layout Designer window appears, use the mouse to drag fields around the page to make the purchase order look just the way you want.
+When the Layout Designer window appears, use the mouse to drag fields around the page to make the PO look just the way you want.
 Click OK to return to the Basic Customization dialog box.

-6. When your purchase order looks magnificent, click OK in the Basic Customization dialog box.
+6. When your PO looks magnificent, click OK in the Basic Customization dialog box.